3MFConsortium/spec_booleans/3MF Boolean operations.md

 **operation** - The boolean operation to perform.
 The options for the boolean operations are the following:

 1.	*union*.
 The resulting object shape is defined as the merger of the shapes.
-The resulting object surface property is defined by the property of the surface property defining the outer surface.
-If material and the volumetric property, if available, in the overlapped volume is defined by the added object, as defined by [the 3MF Core Specification overlapping order](https://github.com/3MFConsortium/spec_core/blob/1.2.3/3MF%20Core%20Specification.md#412-overlapping-order)
+The resulting object surface property is defined by the property of the surface property defining the outer surface, as defined by [the 3MF Core Specification overlapping order](https://github.com/3MFConsortium/spec_core/blob/1.2.3/3MF%20Core%20Specification.md#412-overlapping-order)

     union(base,a,b,c) = base Ս (a Ս b Ս c) = ((base Ս a) Ս b) Ս c

 2.  *difference*.
 The resulting object shape is defined by the shape in the base object shape that is not in any other object shape.
 The resulting object surface property, where overlaps, is defined by the object surface property of the subtracting object(s), or no-property is the subtracting object has no property defined in that surface.
-While the volume properties are defined by the volume remaining from the base object.

     difference(base,a,b,c) = base - (a Ս b Ս c) = ((base - a) - b) - c

 3.  *intersection*.
 The resulting object shape is defined as the common (clipping) shape in all objects.
-The resulting object surface property is defined as the object surface property of the object defining the new surface, or no-property is the subtracting object has no property defined in that surface.
-While the volume properties are defined by the volume remaining from the base object.
+The resulting object surface property is defined as the object surface property of the object defining the new surface, or no-property when the subtracting object has no property defined in that surface.

     intersection(base,a,b,c) = base Ո (a Ս b Ս c) = ((base Ո a) Ո b) Ո c